How to Use Excel VLOOKUP with Multiple Criteria in Column and Row: 6 Methods

 Apply Excel VLOOKUP with MATCH Function for Multiple Criteria in Column and Row

 The difference between this formula and the previous one is the part of the MATCH function.
-Here, we have used the MATCH function to look for the column index number of Cell F4 in the range B4:F4.
+We have used the MATCH function to look for the column index number of Cell F4 in the range B4:F4.
 This returns 5.
 This formula is also similar to the last formula of Example 1.

-5. Use Excel VLOOKUP Function with Multiple Criteria in Single Column
+Method 5 – Use Excel VLOOKUP Function with Multiple Criteria in Single Column

 STEPS: